Social skills and autism spectrum disorder (ASD)

 Socialising with other children

-It can be tricky to balance the time your child spends socialising with children with autism spectrum disorder (ASD) with the time he spends with typically developing children.
+It can be tricky to balance the time your child spends socialising with children with autism spectrum disorder (ASD) with the time your child spends with typically developing children.

 Typically developing children can be great role models who encourage good social skills in your child with ASD.
 On the other hand, if your child shares abilities and interests with other children with ASD, this can give your child good social relationships and a sense of belonging.

-Who your child socialises with depends on how well your child relates to other children, how well other children relate to her, and what your child can learn from others.
+Who your child socialises with depends on how well your child relates to other children, how well other children relate to your child, and what your child can learn from others.

-And whoever your child socialises with, it’s important that his relationships are based on acceptance and understanding.
+And whomever your child socialises with, it’s important that these relationships are based on acceptance and understanding.